JemmaPhillips/weather_app_/README.md

 # Areas for further development
-  - Include unit, integration or perhaps even end to end tests using jest and/or cypress
+  - Extend unit testing and/or create integration and end to end tests using jest and/or cypress
   - Additional UX features - perhaps loading an image of the location via unsplash once that location has been searched
   - Perhaps provide the forecasting info for all searches in a dropdown menu